James M. Gavin: Pre-war career

 In 1933, Gavin, who had no desire to become an instructor for new recruits, was posted to the 28th and 29th Infantry Regiment at Fort Sill, Oklahoma, under the command of then-Lieutenant Colonel (later Lieutenant General) Lesley J. McNair.
 He spent most of his free time in, as he called it, the "excellent library" of this fort, while the other soldiers spent most of their time partying, shooting, and playing polo.
 One author in particular impressed Gavin: J. F. C. Fuller.
 Gavin said about him: "[He] saw clearly the implications of machines, weapons, gasoline, oil, tanks, and airplanes.
 I read with avidity all of his writings."

 In 1936, Gavin was posted to the Philippines.
 While there, he became very concerned about the US's ability to counter possible Japanese plans for expansion.
 The 20,000 soldiers stationed there were badly equipped.
 In the book Paratrooper: The Life of Gen. James M. Gavin, he is quoted as saying, "Our weapons and equipment were no better than those used in World War I".
 After a year and a half in the Philippines, he returned to Washington with his family and served with the 3rd Infantry Division in the Vancouver Barracks.
 Gavin was promoted to captain and held his first command position as commanding officer of K Company of the 7th Infantry Regiment.

 While stationed at Fort Ord, California, he received an injury to his right eye during a sports match.
 Gavin feared that this would end his military career, and he visited a physician in Monterey, California.
 The physician diagnosed a retinal detachment and recommended an eye patch for 90 days.
 Gavin decided to rely on his eye healing by itself to hide the injury.

-West Point again

-Gavin was ordered back to West Point, to work in the Tactics faculty there.
+Gavin returned to West Point as an instructor of tactics during the 1940—1941 school year.